samtaufa/nomoa.bsd/src/monitoring/netflow/flow.flowviewer.md

 As per the installation instructions ('cause I know you were reading it.)

-1. 'Un-tar' FlowViewer_3.X.tar in an appropriate directory at or below your web server's cgi-bin directory
+1. 'Un-tar' FlowViewer_3.X.tar in an appropriate directory such as your web server's cgi-bin directory
 2. Modify the contents of FlowViewer_Configuration.pm for your environment.
 3. If you are going to use FlowGrapher, you will need to install both the GD and the GD::Graph packages for Perl.
 4. If you are going to use FlowTracker, you will need to install the RRDtool package (at least version 1.2.12.)
 Create FlowTracker_Filters and FlowTracker_RRDtool subdirectories.